Saisuman55/NeuroVR-STAAR/README.md

 ## ⚠️ Academic Research & Educational Prototype Notice

 > **IMPORTANT NOTICE:**
-> The NeuroVR / STAAR system is an academic research and engineering prototype developed for educational demonstration purposes as a B.Tech CSE major project.
+> The NeuroVR / MAJOR system is an academic research and engineering prototype developed for educational demonstration purposes as a B.Tech CSE major project.
 It is **not** a certified medical device or clinical diagnostic tool.
 It must **not** be used as a substitute for professional medical diagnosis, patient management, or clinical decision-making without expert radiological validation.

 ---